 According to official figures, the installed capacity of the country reached 91,270 megawatts (MW) by the end of November.
 Official data from the Turkish Electricity Transmission Corporation for December and 2019 overall has yet to be released.

-Turkey aims to increase its natural gas production from local and renewable resources, and to this end, last year saw record-high electricity generation from renewables.
+Turkey aims to increase its electricity production from local and renewable resources, and to this end, last year saw record-high electricity generation from renewables.
 Turkey's wind electricity generation hit a daily record on Sept.
 15 with 19% of total power generation from wind.

 In November, Turkey's Energy and Natural Resources Minister Fatih Dönmez announced that Turkey produced 46% of its electricity from renewable resources during the first 10 months of 2019, which he said represented a steady monthly increase.
 Local and renewable energy resources combined saw a total share of 64% in electricity production in the January-October period of 2019, marking a record high level, the energy minister said.
 These figures ensured that Turkey reached its objective of producing two-thirds of its electricity in the short-term from local and renewable resources, he added.